SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Pennsylvania State University discussed various topics including preferred orientation, reasons for not choosing Penn State, and explaining obscure research topics.
-However, the mention of an obscure topic and the nature of the questions suggest that the interview format may have been an MMI, possibly involving a nondisclosure agreement.
+Students said the most difficult question asked at Pennsylvania State University discussed various topics including orientation preferences, reasons for not choosing Penn State, and unexpected questions on obscure research topics.
+The interviews may have been in an MMI format with potential nondisclosure agreements based on some responses referencing non-disclosure.

 How long was the interview?